Taube sailed by herself with 6 small children to come to the United States.

 Taube kept the butcher shop going.
 In 1920 she was living at 430 Blake Ave, Brooklyn, with her 2 youngest children, Goldie and Harry.

 She also remembers the children running outside to wait for Grandma to come and visit, and running to her when they saw her walking down the street.
 Taube would pick all the children up and hug them when she saw them.
-She had to take a subway from her apartment in Bronxville to get to 2054 78th Street to visit her daughters, son, and grandchildren.
+She had to take a subway from her apartment on Blake Avenue to get to 2054 78th Street to visit her daughters, son, and grandchildren.

 Taube and 2 of her grandchildren, May Wosnitzer and Marcy Streicher